 Collywobbles or not, a five pound bag of cherries never lasts long in my fridge.

 I always pick up a big bag of cherries with every intention of actually making something with them, as opposed to just stuffing them in my face as-is.

-The good thing about these popsicles is that even if you’re short on cherries, you don’t need many for this recipe; a mere 3/4 cup is all that’s required.
+The good thing about these popsicles is that even if you’re short on cherries, you don’t need many for this recipe.
+A mere 3/4 cup is all that’s required.

-I used coconut cream for creamy texture here, and in addition to cherries, the main flavors are chocolate and coffee.
+I used coconut cream for creamy texture here.
+In addition to cherries, the main flavors are chocolate and coffee.
 Admittedly, there’s a lot going on flavor-wise, but somehow it works.

 I made these with Popsicle Week in mind because I can never resist the fabulously talented Billy’s Popsicle Week.
 Who could pass up a week-long celebration of popsicles?
 Not I.

-- 6 tablespoons strong unsweetened coffee, cooled
+- 6 tablespoons strong unsweetened coffee cooled

 - 2 tablespoons pure maple syrup

-- ½ teaspoon pure vanilla extract
+- 1/2 teaspoon pure vanilla extract

 - 1 pinch sea salt

-- ¾ cup whole sweet red cherries, pitted and halved
+- 3/4 cup whole sweet red cherries pitted and halved

-- ¼ cup mini semisweet chocolate chips
+- 1/4 cup mini semisweet chocolate chips

 - Puree the coconut cream, coffee, maple syrup, vanilla extract, and salt together in a blender or food processor.

 - Pour the coconut cream mixture into a medium bowl and stir in the cherries and chocolate chips.
 Refrigerate until the mixture starts to thicken, stirring occasionally.
 (This is so when you spoon the mixture into the popsicle molds, the cherries and chocolate chips won’t settle to the bottom of the molds.)